TropicalSunshine/recruiting-exercises/inventory-allocator/README.md

 * if a order cannot be fulfilled or only partially fulfilled the warehouses and order objects are not updated
 * if a order can be fulfilled then the warehouses are updated accordingly along with the order object.
 * inventory quantity are whole numbers and cannot be a float
-* input is the correct type and format
+* input is the correct type

 ### Running Tests